-Funerals can be difficult for children who have never attended one in the past, so if a loved one has passed away.
-Your family is planning on attending the funeral services; you should talk to your child first to prepare them for what’s ahead and quell any fears and uncertainties that they may feel.
-Whether you’re planning a funeral with one of the many types of funeral services available or you’re simply attending, check out the tips below for talking to your child about attending their first funeral.
+Funerals can be difficult for children who have never attended one, so if a loved one has passed away.
+Your family plans on attending the funeral services; you should talk to your child first to prepare them for what’s ahead and quell any fears and uncertainties they may feel.
+Whether planning a funeral with one of the many types of funeral services available or simply attending, check out the tips below for talking to your child about attending their first funeral.

 Explaining Death to Your Children

-When it comes to explaining death to your children, you should do so in the same way that you’d explain other topics with your child, particularly life’s milestones.
-The facts should be offered up in an honest, non-threatening, simple, and straightforward way, and you should be caring along the way and willing to answer questions.
-Remember, children can often tell when their parents aren’t telling the whole truth.
+When explaining death to your children, you should do so in the same way that you’d explain other topics with your child, particularly life’s milestones.
+The facts should be offered in an honest, non-threatening, simple, and straightforward manner, and you should be caring and willing to answer questions.
+Remember, children can often tell when their parents aren’t telling the truth.

-Also, your child may even already know something about death, so you should find out what they know first and then work on encouraging your child to share their fears, observations, and thoughts during and after the funeral services.
+Also, your child may already know something about death, so you should find out what they know first and then encourage your child to share their fears, observations, and thoughts during and after the funeral services.

 RELATED ARTICLES :